paulorocosta/ai-for-tsp-competition/README.md

 12. Teams that make it to the test phase will have **1 week** to submit their **codes** and **submission files** to the website.
 13. The deadline for the test phase (only for selected teams) is on the **12th of July, 2021** (AoE).
 14. The organizers will thoroughly check the codes of the teams in the test phase regarding the **solution approach** and **submission scores**.
 15. If discrepancies of more than **5%** between the results submitted and the results obtained running the code are found, the team will be disqualified.
+Please make sure your results are reproducible.
 16. **Winners** will be contacted on the **9th of August, 2021**.
 17. Winners will be announced publicly during the (DATA SCIENCE MEETS OPTIMISATION) **DSO workshop @IJCAI-2021 (21st of August, 2021)**.